GIS-Halmstad/audioguide/README.md

 And the result of the configuration above is that:

-- The first stop in guide with `guideId` 1 will display three images: `1.jpg,2.jpg,3.jpg`.
+- The first stop in the guide with `guideId` 1 will display three images: `1.jpg,2.jpg,3.jpg`.
-- The second stop in guide with `guideId` 1 will display `4.jpg`.
+- The second stop in the guide with `guideId` 1 will display `4.jpg`.
-- The first stop in guide with `guideId` 2 will display `1.jpg`.
+- The first stop in the guide with `guideId` 2 will display `1.jpg`.
-- The second stop in guide with `guideId` 2 will display `2.jpg`.
+- The second stop in the guide with `guideId` 2 will display `2.jpg`.

 ## Available options

-There are some parameters that can be sent to Hajk that'll affect this plugin's initial settings.
-Send them using the query string.
-Here's the list:
+The Audioguide App accepts some URL hash parameters (the part of the URL string that comes directly after the `#` character).
+They can be used to control the app's initial settings on launch.
+The allowed parameters are:

-- `c`: the _category_ that will be pre-selected.
+- `c`: the category that will be pre-selected.
-  - User can pre-select multiple categories, just ensure to send a comma-separated list.
+  - Users can pre-select multiple categories, just ensure to send a comma-separated list.
-  - You must encode the strings properly.
-E.g. a category called `Sport & Ö-liv` should become `Sport%20%26%20%C3%96-liv`, while `The Foo/Bar Category` is `The%20Foo%2FBar%20category`.
+  - You must properly encode the strings.
+For example, a category called `Sport & Ö-liv` should be encoded as `Sport%20%26%20%C3%96-liv`, while `The Foo/Bar Category` should be encoded as `The%20Foo%2FBar%20category`.
 - `g`: makes it possible to start the app with a certain guide pre-selected.
 The value of `g` must match the value of `guideId` in the line features table.
 - `p`: makes it possible to start the app with a specific point in a guide pre-selected.
-The value of `p` must correspond to the `stopNumber` value in the point features table. _Note that this requires the `g` parameter to be present too (else there's no way to know which point should be selected, as `stopNumber`s aren't unique in the table)._
+The value of `p` must correspond to the `stopNumber` value in the point features table. _Note that this requires the `g` parameter to be present as well (otherwise there is no way to know which point should be selected, as `stopNumber`s are not unique in the table)_.

 ## Deploy notes

 The app is fully static and can be deployed using any web server.
-The recommended approach, however, is using Hajk API's static exposer functionality.
+The recommended approach however, especially if you already use Hajk's API to retrieve the Audioguide App's configuration, is to use Hajk API's static exposer functionality.

 Basically, build the app with `npm run build`.
 This will result in a `www` folder.
-Rename it to anything you like (e.g. `audioguides`) and put in `{hajkBackend}/static/audioguides`.
-Next, tell Hajk's API to expose this directory by adding this directive to the `.env`: `EXPOSE_AND_RESTRICT_STATIC_AUDIOGUIDE=`.
+Rename it to anything you like (e.g., `audioguides`) and put it in `{hajkBackend}/static/audioguides`.
+Next, tell Hajk's API to expose this directory by adding this directive to the `.env` file: `EXPOSE_AND_RESTRICT_STATIC_AUDIOGUIDE=`.
 Refer to Hajk's documentation for further information.

 ### Vite